teodoraudrea/portfolio/src/content/blog/my-second-post.md

 # Welcome to My Blog

-This is my first post using Astro!
+This is my second post using Astro!
 I’m so excited to share my thoughts and projects here. 🚀